junwatu/clothes-recommendation/blog/README.md

 ![docker apps](images/app-is-running.png)

-If everthing running you can test the app using the browser.
+If everything running you can test the app using the browser.

 ## **Node.js Backend**